thrashr888/marvel-mini/Readme.md

 ## TODO

-- Add h1 and meta tags.
+- Add h1 tags.
-- Add microdata to the markup for bots (http://schema.org/Book, http://schema.org/Person).
+- Add microdata to the markup for bots (http://schema.org/Book and http://schema.org/Person).
+- Refactor colors to Less variables.
 - Add more tests.
 - Render in a server for bots.
 - Make the build run the tests.